maintenance

 How to Use

-2. Add one capful of Grindz tablets
+2. Pour in one capful of Grindz

-3. Grind through completely
+3. Let it grind through completely

-4. Add small amount of coffee beans
+4. Add a small amount of regular coffee beans

-5. Grind to purge Grindz residue
+5. Grind those through to clear any Grindz residue

 Model-Specific Notes